 Head of Memorial,OE Coordinator & Teacher,Service Learning Coordinator,Instructional Facilitator

 Alaina Connelly first joined the residential team as a Assistance Head of House in Memorial in 2009.
 After moving off campus for a few years and focusing solely on teaching outdoor education and coaching, she moved back into Memorial in 2014.
 In addition to being a Head of House, Alaina also runs the Service Learning program, teaches Grade 11 outdoor education and is involved with the Leadership, Character, Values program.
 Alaina is entering her 10th year at The Grove and continues to be challenged by the students and staff each year, while focusing on getting the students outside of the classroom and into the great outdoors and the greater community.
 Alaina resides in Memorial with her husband Brad, dog Findley, cat Tripper and soon-to-be new addition.

-Head of Ryder House, Modern Languages Teacher, Advisor
+Head of Ryder House, Pedagogical Coach, Modern Languages Teacher, Advisor

 Derek Doucet has been the Residential Head of House of Ryder since 2013 and a member of the Lakefield College faculty since 2010.
 Throughout this time, Derek has taught French, outdoor education and has worked with teachers in his role as a Educational Technology Integrator.
 In addition to teaching, Derek has coached a variety of sports and has worked closely with others to introduce many new student programs at the school such as Safe Space, DELF and a trip to France for students in the French program.
 Before arriving at Lakefield, Derek taught at Greenwood College, was a camp director at Swallowdale Camp and a kindergarten and primary teacher in South Korea.
 Derek is joined in Ryder House by his spouse Erica '95, and future LCS alumni, son Nigel '27 and Roxanna '29.